MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 ## Deploy a network isolated cluster with bring your own ACR

 AKS supports bringing your own (BYO) ACR.
-To support the BYO ACR scenario, an ACR private endpoint and a private DNS zone must also be configured before you create the AKS cluster.
+To support the BYO ACR scenario, you have to configure an ACR private endpoint and a private DNS zone before you create the AKS cluster.

 The following steps show how to prepare these resources: